peterbarla/CalendarWebServer/README.md

 # CalendarWebServer
 Web server which manages a client made calendar with materials and classes.
-Run node server.js in cmd and hf:D(i advice you to learn hungarian first:DD)
+Run node server.js in cmd and send requests on localhost/8080!